Salon Business Plan Template: How-To Guide + Example

 Commute Advertising

-We will drive attention toward [Company name] by hiring workers to hold signs alongside [route or highway].
+We will drive attention toward [Salon Name] by hiring workers to hold signs alongside [route or highway].
 Advertising on heavily traveled commute routes are an opportunity to alert large numbers of working individuals with disposable income of our opening.

 Customer Loyalty Programs

-[Company name] will create a winning customer loyalty program to keep its best clients coming back again and again.
-When not actively providing services to customers in the store, our professionals and other employees will make periodic, regular phone calls to customers.
+[Salon Name] will create a winning customer loyalty program to keep its best clients coming back again and again.
+When not actively providing services to customers in the salon, our stylists and salon staff will make periodic, regular phone calls to customers.
 These phone calls will (a) ensure that customers are satisfied with their hair treatment, and (b) remind customers after a certain period of time has passed that they might want a new haircut.
-Long-term customers will have the opportunity to participate in the loyalty program, and referrals will be rewarded as well.
+Long-term customers will have the opportunity to participate in the program, and referrals will be rewarded as well.

 Direct Mail

-[Company Name] will blanket neighborhoods surrounding its locations with direct mail pieces.
-These pieces will provide general information on [Company Name], offer discounts and/or provide other inducements for people to visit the salon.
+[Salon Name] will blanket neighborhoods surrounding its locations with direct mail pieces.
+These pieces will provide general information on [Salon Name], offer discounts and/or provide other inducements for people to visit the salon.

 Ongoing Customer Communications

-[Company Name] will maintain a website and publish a monthly email newsletter to tell customers about new events, products and more.
+[Salon Name] will maintain a website and publish a monthly email newsletter to tell customers about new events, products, and more.

 Pre-Opening Events

-Before opening the store, [Company Name] will organize pre-opening events designed for prospective customers, local merchants and press contacts.
-These events will create buzz and awareness for [Company Name] in the area.
+Before opening the store, [Salon Name] will organize pre-opening events designed for prospective customers, local merchants, and press contacts.
+These events will create buzz and awareness for [Salon Name] in the area.

 Pricing Strategy